-Arc to Arcturus, spike to Spica and Jupiter | EarthSky.org
+Arc to Arcturus, spike to Spica | EarthSky.org

 Tonight, look outside in the evening and learn a phrase useful to sky watchers.
 The phrase is: follow the arc to Arcturus, and drive a spike (or speed on) to Spica.
-You can use this phrase in any year, but, in 2017, you’ll especially enjoy using it to help identify the evening sky’s brightest planet, Jupiter.
+You can use this phrase in any year.

 First locate the Big Dipper asterism in the northeastern sky.
 Then draw an imaginary line following the curve in the Dipper’s handle until you come to a bright orange star.
 This star is Arcturus in the constellation Bootes, known in skylore as the bear guard.